-Taylor Allderdice High School in Pittsburgh has donated to REES a collection of Russian grammar and literature books (including many in the original Russian) that were previously used in the school's Russian language program.
+Taylor Allderdice High School in Pittsburgh has donated to REEES a collection of Russian grammar and literature books (including many in the original Russian) that were previously used in the school's Russian language program.
 These books are available for free lending to educators and Russian language learners.
-The list of titles may be downloaded in PDF or MS Excel format.

-This resource section is based on a workshop for high school teachers led by REES Outreach Coordinator Gina Peirce at Gateway Senior High School in Monroeville, PA.
-The workshop was part of a countywide professional development day organized by the Allegheny Intermediate Unit for teachers throughout Allegheny County, PA.
+This resource section is based on a workshop for high school teachers led by REEES Assistant Director Gina Peirce at Gateway Senior High School in Monroeville, PA.
+The workshop was part of a countywide professional development day organized by the Allegheny Intermediate Unit for K-12 teachers throughout Allegheny County, PA.

 1989-2014: The 25th Anniversary of the Fall of Communism in Central and Eastern Europe

 The year 2014 marked the 25th anniversary of the fall of the Berlin Wall and the collapse of Communist governments in Hungary, Poland, East Germany, Czechoslovakia, Bulgaria and Romania.
 The following links may be of interest to high school and college-level instructors wishing to familiarize their students with these watershed events and their continuing significance in today’s world.

 - George Mason University project, Making the History of 1989: The Fall of Communism in Eastern Europe.

 - Articles by Timothy Garton Ash from The New York Review of Books.
 See especially the series of articles from 1989 and 1990, documenting each of the democratic revolutions in Eastern Europe.

 Short essays by REEES Assistant Director Gina Peirce on the former Czechoslovakia: